August 21, 2025

 You register for classes and discover the one you need is full, offered only in spring, or conflicts with a required lab.
 You adjust.
 You substitute.
 You tell yourself it is fine because you will catch up next semester.
 Then next semester the same thing happens again, and the four-year plan you built as a freshman quietly becomes five, then six.

-The slip often starts even earlier.
+The slip often starts before you reach either chain.
 The 100 and 200 level math, physics, and chemistry sequences gate everything that comes after.
 Precalculus feeds Calculus I, which feeds Calculus II, which feeds Physics I and II.
-Trigonometry sits behind Calc I at many schools.
-General chemistry may require an elementary chemistry course first.
 These are taken in order, not in parallel, and they are easy to stumble.
-One placement test, one drop, or one C that forces a retake cascades into an extra semester before you even reach the core ME courses (see Reason #29).
+One placement test, one drop, or one C that forces a retake cascades into an extra semester before you even reach the core mechanical engineering courses (see Reason #29).
+Institutional data show that each D, F, or withdrawal adds roughly a third of a semester to time-to-degree (Maher, 2012).
+Engineering Statics alone, a gatekeeper for every course on the mechanical side, carries a DFW rate above 25 percent at large research universities (Oladipo et al., 2024).
+Stumble there and the entire mechanical chain slides by a year, because most of these courses run once annually.

-The outcome is grim but predictable.
-You bleed away extra tuition, rack up additional debt, and lose a year or two of earnings before even hitting the job market.
-When you finally graduate, the market is already oversaturated (see Reason #1).
+You were told four years.
+You got five or six, plus the debt to show for it.
+When you finally graduate, the market has 30,000 other new mechanical engineering graduates competing for roughly 19,000 openings (see Reason #1).
 You spent the extra time and money just to arrive later at the back of the same line.

 References